Selecting and developing activities for lighting the Earth

 Ideas to emphasise here

-Teacher Tip: Work through the Physics Narratives to find these lines of thinking worked out and then look in the Classroom Activities for some examples of activities.
+Teacher Tip: Work through the Physics Narrative to find these lines of thinking worked out and then look in the Teaching Approaches for some examples of activities.

 Strategies for supporting learning